 Health and Safety

 Oil and gas drilling, fracking and production has generated health and safety concerns from the community – in particular from those who live close to this kind of development.
 Arapahoe County is committed to ensuring the health and safety of residents.
-Learn more about the primary issues the County is considering for draft regulations.

 Please refer to the Glossary of Terms for clarification.